arrwhy-dev/TweetGet/README.md

 </ul>

-The project is simple and is updated with new features every now and then when I find free time.
+The project is simple and is updated every now and then, most of the time I can't make up my mind on paticular features and end up scrapping them.
+I'll eventually branch out those experimental release into their own git branches.

+The app was orginally built using twitter's api v1.0, but since it's dperication the app utilizes the v1.1 api and it's use of oauth.

 <b>Feel free to take the source code and do what ever you want with it.</b>